getodk/docs/odk1-src/aggregate-digital-ocean.rst

 Set up your domain
 ------------------

+.. tip:: DigitalOcean Droplets use IP addresses which can change if you destroy the machine.
+To ensure your Aggregate install will always be reachable using the same IP address, use a Floating IP by following `these instructions <https://www.digitalocean.com/docs/networking/floating-ips>`_.

 1. Once the Droplet is running, take note of its public IP address (e.g., 12.34.56.78) and set a *DNS A record* pointing to it.

     If you own a domain, check your domain registrar's instructions.
 If you don't own a domain, we recommend using `FreeDNS <https://freedns.afraid.org>`_ to get a free sub-domain.